The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB: The constraining power of large-scale CMB E-mode polarization on Pop-III models

 The $\Delta\chi^2$ values of the fixed-stellar-mass model, explored by the bottom-right panel of Figure~\ref{fig:fidLW_dchi2_Sandro}, appears to be even smaller when using the fiducial LW feedback (dots) owing to much lower Pop-III SFR produced by such models compared to the fiducial ``\dfcolldt'' model.
 Unless the Pop-III stellar mass can be as unphysically high as $8000\ M_\odot$, $\Delta\chi^2$ remains $\ll4$.
-Assuming no LW (triangles), on the other hand, produces $\Delta\chi^2 > 4$ at a Pop-III stellar mass of $100\ M_\odot$, while still keeping the reionization history marginally consistent with the low {\it Planck} total $\tau$.
+Assuming no LW (triangles), on the other hand, produces $\Delta\chi^2 > 4$ at a Pop-III stellar mass of $100\ M_\odot$.
 This owes to the much flatter Pop-III SFR produced by the fixed-stellar-mass model, and implies the possibility of getting a more distinguishable Pop-III model by using the fixed-stellar-mass model with weak LW feedback, which we will explore in Section~\ref{sec:exotic_models}.
+However, the no LW models with $\ge100\ M_\odot$ also easily overshoot the total $\tau$ outside the 2-$\sigma$ constraint by {\it Planck}, while a Pop-III stellar mass of a few hundred $M_\odot$ per halo seems more consistent with recent simulations \citep[e.g.][]{susa14, hirano15, stacy16}.
+This echos our previous statement regarding the ``\dfcolldt'' model that the total $\tau$ constraint rules out models without negative feedback.

 In summary, neither the fiducial ``\dfcolldt'' model nor the fixed-stellar-mass model with the \citet{machacek01} LW feedback is able to produce high enough $\tau(z>15)$ so that the model can be distinguished at $>2$-$\sigma$ level from a Pop-II-only model with the same total $\tau$ using the low-$\ell$ EE power spectrum, while keeping the total $\tau$ consistent with the {\it Planck} constraints.
 In order for a Pop-III model to produce high $\tau(z<15)$ and low total $\tau$ so as to make the CMB a useful tool for constraining Pop-III models, the Pop-III star formation history has to be either more plateaued or quenched at $z\sim10-15$, so that when Pop-II starts dominating reionization at lower redshifts, the ionizing photon budget from Pop-III hardly contribute to increasing the total $\tau$ anymore.
 We explore the possible forms of models capable of producing such Pop-III star formation histories in Section~\ref{sec:exotic_models}.